Notes Receivable Definition

 Principal x Interest rate x Time period = Interest earned

-If an entity has a large number of notes receivable outstanding, it should consider setting up an allowance for doubtful notes payable, in which it can accrue a bad debt balance that it can use to write off any notes payable that later become uncollectible.
+If an entity has a large number of notes receivable outstanding, it should consider setting up an allowance for doubtful notes receivable, in which it can accrue a bad debt balance that it can use to write off any notes receivable that later become uncollectible.
 An uncollectible note receivable is said to be a dishonored note.

 Notes Receivable Accounting Example